ivanliu1989/Tradeshift-Text-Classification/README.md

 In this competition, participants are asked to create and open source an algorithm that correctly predicts the probability that a piece of text belongs to a given class.

 <b>ps.
 This solution is based on an 8GB RAM machine.
 Due to the limits of machine, the solution can definitely be improved further. </b>

+### What I've learnt from this competition ###
+1. Ensemble models are really powerful and easy ways to win the price.
+2. XGBoost is a efficient and powerful tool in gradient boosting.
+3. Online algorithms such as Vowpal Wabbit are helpful in dealing with large data set.
+4. Feature engineering like interaction, one-hotted and hash can help improve classifiers a lot.
+5. Next challenge, VAZU-CTR, would be another perfect competition to implement all tips above.